 In 1926 she traveled to New York City to accept an award for one of her short stories and never left.
 Finding community in the city, West became part of the Harlem Renaissance and was known by her contemporaries as “The Kid,” an affectionate nickname given to her by poet Langston Hughes.
 Her writing is admired for the details and examinations of the African-American community, in areas such as gender, class, and social matters.

 Her first novel, The Living is Easy (1948), depicts the life of an upper class black family.
 It remained her only novel for decades.
-West spent most her time writing short stories and editing and publishing the magazine Challenge, the first to feature literature with realistic depictions of African-American life.
-Later she started New Challenge, which did not last very long.
+West spent most her time writing short stories and working on Challenge, the first magazine to feature literature with realistic depictions of African-American life.

-Her second novel, The Wedding, was published in 1995to much acclaim when she was 85 years old .
-It was adapted into a television mini-series in 1998, produced by Oprah Winfrey.
+Her second novel, The Wedding, was published in 1995 to much acclaim and became a national bestseller.
+Upon its publication, she was 85 years old.
+Shortly thereafter, in 1998, it was adapted into a television mini-series, produced by Oprah Winfrey.

 - The Living is Easy